Introduction

 Adoption rates of Zero Trust in Procurement

-More organizations are adopting Zero Trust principles:
+More organizations are adopting Zero Trust Architecture principles across procurement and supply chain operations:

 - 34% of logistics and procurement leaders have implemented Zero Trust policy engines.